tonethar/IGME-330-Spring-2023/hw/hw-4-starter.md

   - displays a Mapbox map, centered on NY State, with controls for panning and zooming the map
   - loads NYS park data from a JSON file and displays it on a map as individual markers, one for each park
   - clicking on a marker shows a popup, and displays more details about that park on the "Info" section of the HTML page
-  - a list of hard-coded favorites is loaded in and displayed on th HTML pag.
+  - a list of hard-coded favorites is loaded in and displayed on the HTML paeg.
 Clicking a favorite pans the map to that location and displays information about the park
 - And there's more to do for HW-4:
   - adding and deleting favorites
   - saving favorites to `.localStorage`